PP37879/OralHealthWeb/README.md

 completed
 - insert data from import.html to database
 - convert excel file to json in file.html
+- insert data from excel to database

 bug
-- insert data from excel to database
+- smart format excel